PirateNetwork/pirate/README_offline_transaction_signing.md

    transaction is processed.

-   If you're withdrawing the coins from an exchange, the exchange will prompt you to enter the address where you want the coins to be send to and how many of your coins on the exchange you want to transfer to the new address.
+   If you're withdrawing the coins from an exchange, the exchange will prompt you to enter an address.
+Enter one of your public address into the field.
+Decide how many of your coins on the exchange you want to transfer to the new address.
    Enter all the required information and submit the transaction.
 The exchange will provide you with the transaction id (txid) once the transaction is submitted to the network for processing.

    On your online wallet, click the 'Transactions' button.
 Once the network has processed the transaction and recorded it in the blockchain you'll see the